ahlatimer/lazy_resource/README.md

 but put it in a separate commit so I can ignore it when I merge the rest of your stuff in.

+## It's alpha, yo

+I'm not using this in production anywhere (yet), so use at your own risk.
+It's got a pretty comprehensive test suite, but I'm sure there are at least a few bugs.
+If you find one, [report it](https://github.com/ahlatimer/lazy_resource/issues).

 ## Recognition

 Thanks to: